BIOCHEM 2505 - Biochemistry II (Mol Biol): Metabolism

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.

 - Assessment must maintain academic standards.

 Assessment Task Type of assessment Percentage of total assessment for grading purposes Hurdle

 Learning Outcome Written tests and tutorial assessments Summative

 No 1 Online Tests Summative 10% No 1 Practical assessments Formative/Summative 20% No 1-3 Final written exam Summative 50% No 1

 Assessment Related Requirements

-Two written tests 25 - 30 minute duration, in weeks 5 and 8.
-These are given during tutorial and or lecture sessions as timetable permits to ensure understanding of the material presented during the semester and to impart scientific communication skills to students.
+Written tests given during tutorial and or lecture sessions as timetable permits to ensure understanding of the material presented during the semester and to impart scientific communication skills to students.
 Students receive feedback within a week, both verbal in a class format, and written, in the form of example (anonymous) answers from students who have done well.
 These remain on MyUni for the duration of the semester.

 Practical: 20% of total course grade